clvrai/Relation-Network-Tensorflow/README.md

 As part of the implementation series of [Joseph Lim's group at USC](http://csail.mit.edu/~lim), our motivation is to accelerate (or sometimes delay) research in the AI community by promoting open-source projects.
 To this end, we implement state-of-the-art research papers, and publicly share them with concise reports.
 Please visit our [group github site](https://github.com/gitlimlab) for other projects.

-This project is implemented by [Shao-Hua Sun](https://github.com/shaohua0121/).
+This project is implemented by [Shao-Hua Sun](https://github.com/shaohua0121/) and reviewed by [Youngwoon Lee](https://github.com/youngwoon).

 ## Descriptions
 This project includes a [Tensorflow](https://www.tensorflow.org/) implementation of **Relation Networks** and a dataset generator which generates a synthetic VQA dataset named **Sort-of-CLEVR** proposed in the paper [A Simple Neural Network Module for Relational Reasoning](https://arxiv.org/abs/1706.01427).